Sattwik26102003/Smart-India-hackathon-exabyte/README.md

 # Smart-India-hackathon-exabyte
 <br>
-prototype for the smart India Hackathon of TEAM EXABYTE(gvxytxs)
+prototype for the smart India Hackathon of TEAM EXABYTE